ericjang/aibook/sources/chapter10.md

 One challenge is that agents are not incentivized to survive or reproduce - they are incentivized to let their team win.

+chimps do theory of mind - glass separating banaas https://youtu.be/ISVaoLlW104?t=5500

+chimp sees another chimp through one-way or two-way glass. if the chimp knows that the dominant chimp can't see the banana, they will go for it.

+chimps are only capable of theory of mind in competitive situations (not cooperative)

 reproductive resources (access to mates)

 or food resources